JuanPabloDiaz/freeForGeeks/README.md

 13. [Amazon DynamoDB](https://aws.amazon.com/dynamodb) is a serverless, NoSQL, fully managed database service with single-digit millisecond response times at any scale, enabling you to develop and run modern applications while only paying for what you use. ⭐ [GitHub](https://github.com/aws-samples/aws-dynamodb-examples)
 14. [MongoDB Atlas Device](https://www.mongodb.com/docs/realm) is a fully managed cloud database developed by the same people that build MongoDB.
 Atlas Device SDK is a mobile-first database designed for modern, data-driven applications.
 15. [Oracle Database](https://www.oracle.com/database/technologies/appdev/xe.html#:~:text=Free%20Oracle%20Database%20for%20Everyone&text=You%20get%20an%20Oracle%20Database,and%20redistribute%20%E2%80%93%20all%20completely%20free!) is a free Oracle Database for Everyone.
 You get an Oracle Database to use, develop, test, and deploy applications.
 You can redistribute it – all completely free! ⭐ [GitHub](https://github.com/oracle)

+## Headless CMS

+- [Directus](https://directus.io/) is an open-source headless CMS and API for custom databases.
+It decouples the content from the presentation layer, making it easy to manage and deliver content to any device or platform.
+Directus handles APIs, Auth, Admin, and more. ⭐ [26k stars](https://github.com/directus/directus)

 ## DataSet